Asor-Development/Appian/Notes/Automation/RPA/RoboticTaskIntegration.md

     - **Node Outputs:**
         - Decide whether and where to save the node outputs
         - [More Info](https://academy.appian.com/#/online-course-player/a11e15e0-bea2-4218-9ace-9bd2903a1299)
+- Smart service runtime behavior
+    - once the task starts running and the Execute Robotic Task smart service is initiated
+    - the integration calls the chosen robotic task
+    - the smart service waits for the robotic task to finish before moving forward in the process model **The robotic task continues running in the background even if the process model is paused, canceled, or deleted.
+To pause or cancel the robotic task, you’ll need to go to the robotic task instance in the Appian RPA console**
 ## Add other nodes to the process model to handle business and system exceptions